JaapvanEkris/openrowingmonitor/docs/README.md

 ## Installation

 You will need a Raspberry Pi Zero 2 W, Raspberry Pi 3, Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is recomended).
 Connect to the device with SSH and just follow the [Detailed Installation Instructions](installation.md) and you'll get a working monitor.
 This guide will help you install the software and explain how to connect the rowing machine.
 If you can follow the guide, it will work.
-If you run into issues, you can always [drop a question in the GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions), and there always is someone to help you.
+If you run into issues, check the [Community FAQ](faq.md#quick-reference-common-error-messages) or [drop a question in the GitHub Discussions](https://github.com/JaapvanEkris/openrowingmonitor/discussions), and there always is someone to help you.

 > [!IMPORTANT]
 > Due to architecture differences, both the Raspberry Pi Zero W (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)) and Raspberry Pi 5 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)) will **not** work.